Is my Achilles Ruptured?

 How bad is an Achilles tear?

 Properly treated Achilles tendon ruptures heal well, but recovery is lengthy.
 You can expect to be in a boot or similar support for your leg for about 10 weeks.
 After this it takes months to regain the muscle strength.
-If you ask someone who has been through this they will say that they were limited in activities for at least 6 months and that full recovery takes about a year.
+Full recovery takes about a year, with most people being limited in activities for at least 6 months.